ethanzrd/restful-blog/README.md

 - Account deletion - The user can request an account deletion, which will be overseen by administrators with the option to accept or reject the request, the user will be notified once a decision has been made by one of the administrators.

+- Reply System: Users can now reply to other user's comments, edit their replies, and replies can be deleted by the post author, an administrator, and the user who wrote the reply.
+Replies can also be recovered along with posts.

+- Edit Comments: Users now can edit their comments via the comment page.

 Plans:

 - More control over the API system.